RocketMap/RocketMap/docs/extras/commandline.md

                         [-odt ON_DEMAND_TIMEOUT] [--disable-blacklist]
                         [-tp TRUSTED_PROXIES] [-v [filename.log] | -vv
                         [filename.log]]

-    Args that start with '--' (eg. -a) can also be set in a config file (/config/config.ini or specified via -cf).
-The
+    Args that start with '--' (eg. -a) can also be set in a config file (./config/config.ini or specified via -cf).
-    recognized syntax for setting (key, value) pairs is based on the INI and YAML formats (e.g. key=value or foo=TRUE).
+	The recognized syntax for setting (key, value) pairs is based on the INI and YAML formats (e.g. key=value or foo=TRUE).
 For full documentation of the differences from the standards please refer to the ConfigArgParse documentation.
 If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.

     optional arguments:
       -h, --help            show this help message and exit [env var:
                             POGOMAP_HELP]
       -cf CONFIG, --config CONFIG
-                            Configuration file
+                            Set configuration file
       -a AUTH_SERVICE, --auth-service AUTH_SERVICE
                             Auth Services, either one for all accounts or one per
                             account: ptc or google.
 Defaults all to ptc. [env var: